MMOTU: A Multi-Modality Ovarian Tumor Ultrasound Image Dataset for Unsupervised Cross-Domain Semantic Segmentation: Proposed Method

 Based on MMOTU image dataset, we first tackle single-modality semantic segmentation task (Fig.\ref{Fig1} Task1) to provide series of baseline segmentors.
 Fig.\ref{Fig3} shows the diagrams of four notable architectures in semantic segmentation.
 For CNN-based ``Encoder-Decoder'', we select two notable segmentors, PSPNet~\cite{PSPNet} and DANet~\cite{DANet}.
 The former utilizes the spatial-wise contextual information, the latter introduces spatial-wise and channel-wise attention information in segmentors.
 Transformer-based ``Encoder-Decoder'' is a series of cutting-edge architectures integrating transformers into segmentors to enhance the performance with self-attention mechanism.
 In this paper, we reimplement SegFormer~\cite{SegFormer}, which is an efficient and lightweight yet powerful semantic segmentation architecture.
 U-shape networks are most common-used on medical image segmentation.
 In this paper, we provide two novel segmentors, which are U-Net~\cite{UNet}. and TransUNet~\cite{TransUNet}.
-As another innovative series of segmentors, spatial-context based two-branch networks use spatial-branch with wide channels and shallow layers and context-branch to respectively capture low-level high-resolution features and high-level context features.
+As another innovative series of segmentors, spatial-context based two-branch networks use ``wide-and-shallow'' spatial-branch and ``narrow-and-deep'' context-branch to respectively capture low-level high-resolution and high-level context features.
 Here, we reimplement BiseNetV2~\cite{BiSeNetV2} as representative of this type of segmentors.
-Besides segmentation task, we also tackle single-modality image recognition task (Fig.\ref{Fig1} Task3) on MMOTU image dataset.
-Same as Task1, we provide series of baseline classification models, which are classical and high-efficiency models, ResNet~\cite{ResNet}, DenseNet~\cite{densenet} and EfficientNet~\cite{EfficientNet}.